asylum403/Over-The-Wire/Bandit.md

 When we look at uniq's manual, we see an option ```-u``` which 'only print unique lines'.
 Since sort put all the lines in alphabetical order, uniq will automatically suppress consecutive duplicate lines.
 Once we add the -u option, we're telling it to only print the line that appears once in the input (data.txt file).

+At the end, we end up with ``` sort data.txt | uniq -u ``` and now we're getting closer to the end!!
+Let's keep going!

 # Bandit Level #
 ## How to find key